Life is better in color

 Plots

-Press Shift+F7 to create a plot with one track for each curve, a super quick and easy way to get a visual feel of the data.
-Then change tracks to show multiple curves, add constants, shading regions (with lithology patterns), text, lines, images, and arrows.
+Press Shift+F7 to create a plot with one track for each curve to quickly get a visual feel for the data.
+Add curves using curve templates, constants, fills (with lithology patterns), text, lines, images, and arrows.
 Export to a .PNG file for use anywhere.

 Curves and data

-Sometimes you just need to do some simple cleanup or conversions.
-You may be able to just do these in LAS Explorer, saving you time having to jump to another tool once you've validated and eyeballed your file.
-It's easy to reorder or remove curves, convert units, or change the NULL value.
+Just need to do some simple cleanup?
+You may be able to do what you need in LAS Explorer, saving you the time of having to jump to another tool once you've validated and eyeballed your file.
+It's easy to reorder or remove curves, convert units, change NULL, canonicalize names, and more.

 Despike, resample, merge